 Entertainment can be expensive.
-When a movie costs 12 bucks and a night out on the town can cost double (or triple) that, budget-friendly entertainment sounds like a myth.
-However, it is 100% possible to entertain you and a friend for free!
+Going out for a night out on the town can be expensive, however, it is 100% possible to entertain you and a friend for free!

-If you have a deck of cards, then this post is for you.
+If you have a deck of cards, then this list of cards games for two people is for you.

 In This Article